-Dear Blabby, Help!!!
+Help!!!
 My friends from Buchser have deserted me!
-How do I make new ones?
+How do I make person all alone to his or herself.
+Bon't limit yourself the number of friends

-Alone in a Crowd
+Alone in a Growd

-Dear Alone in a Crowd, So your junior high school buddies have deserted you to be in a school mostly composed of kids who are the same age or older than you?
-Making friends isn't that easy depending on who you want to socialize with.
-Don't be hesitant being social.
-Remember all the things you can with a friend?
-There's a lot to think of between two people than there is a person all alone to his or herself.
+Dear Alone in a Crowd, So your junior high school buddies have school buddies have descrited you to be in a Descrited you to be in a school mostly composed of Rids who are the same of cler than you?
+Making friends isn't that was to socialize with.
+Don't be hesitant when Remember all the cital you can with a friend? all the things you can with a friend?
+There's a lot to think of between